hellovuong/project_template/README.md

 To build and run the application, follow these steps:

-1. Clone the repository and navigate to the directory containing the source code.
+1. Clone the repository and navigate to the source code's directory.
 2. Compile the code using your preferred C++ compiler.
 3. Run the resulting executable.
-If the RealSense camera is properly connected and detected, you will start seeing the color and depth data stream, along with the frames per second.
+If the RealSense camera is connected correctly and detected, you will start seeing the color and depth data stream and the frames per second.

 ## Interrupting the Stream